Bentley Flying Spur (2005)

-The Bentley Flying Spur is a full-sized high-performance luxury saloon produced by Bentley Motors Limited since 2005.
-It is the four-door grand tourer variant of the Bentley Continental GT coupé.
+The Bentley Flying Spur, known as the Bentley Continental Flying Spur before 2013, is a full-sized luxury car produced by Bentley Motors Limited since 2005.
+It is the four-door saloon variant of the Bentley Continental GT two-door coupé.

-The Flying Spur is handcrafted at Bentley's factory in Crewe, England.
-Each bespoke saloon takes more than 100 hours to assemble completely by hand.
-Briefly, due to lack of capacity at the Crewe factory upon the car's introduction, 1,358 units of the first generation Flying Spur destined for markets other than the United States and United Kingdom were built at Volkswagen's Transparent Factory in Dresden, Germany.
-This arrangement ended in early 2007, when all assembly works reverted to Crewe in England.
+The Flying Spur is assembled by hand at Bentley's factory in Crewe, England.
+Briefly, due to lack of capacity at the Crewe factory upon the car's introduction, 1,358 units of the first generation Flying Spur destined for markets other than the United States and United Kingdom were built at parent-company Volkswagen's Transparent Factory in Dresden, Germany.
+This arrangement ended in early 2007, when all assembly works reverted to Crewe.

 First generation (2005–2013)

 Overview

 The first-generation Flying Spur was officially unveiled at the 75th Geneva Motor Show in March 2005.
 It had a 5998 cc twin-turbocharged W12 engine tuned to produce 560 PS and torque of 650 Nm at 1,600–6,100 rpm.
 Torsen-based permanent all-wheel drive system was standard on the Flying Spur.
 It can go 0–100 km/h in 4.9 seconds, and can reach a top speed of 314 km/h.
 It also has Adaptive Air Suspension and Continuous Damping Control as standard.
 At that time, it was the world's fastest and most powerful production saloon.